Francis Lopez (basketball)

-Francis Leo S. "Lebron" Lopez (born May 17, 2003) is a Filipino-Angolan college basketball player for the UP Fighting Maroons of the University Athletic Association of the Philippines (UAAP).
+Francis Leo S. "Lebron" Lopez (born May 17, 2003) is a Filipino-Angolan professional basketball player for the Fighting Eagles Nagoya of the Japanese B.League.
 After breaking out in the Philippine high school basketball scene, he was set to play in the Overtime Elite (OTE) league, but due to visa issues, never got to play there.
-Instead, he committed to play for UP.
+Instead, he committed to play for UP where he won the Rookie of the Year in UAAP Season 86 and was part of the UP team that won the UAAP Season 87 championship.

+In 2025, he turned pro, beginning his professional career in Japan.

 High school career

 Lopez first played varsity basketball for Augustinian Abbey School (AAS) at 13 years old.
 He also continued growing in height, from 5'3" when he 10 years old, to 6'3" at 13 years of age.
 He then gained significant attention after starring for Las Piñas in the 2018 edition of NCR Palaro, an annual sporting competition for youth from all over Metro Manila, where they just missed the medal rounds.

 La Salle Green Hills

 LSGH assistant coach and scout Anton Brodett recruited Lopez to play for La Salle Green Hills (LSGH) after seeing him play in a neighborhood basketball court in Las Piñas.
 However, he averaged 2.3 points and 1.3 rebounds in 3.4 minutes, seeing action in only 10 of their 22 games in all.
 He was also set to play in the NCAA Season 94 Shooting Stars competition, but didn't get to compete and was replaced by Sebastian Locsin.
 LSGH went on to finish as runner-ups to Mapúa for Season 94.